Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 - Zero serious adverse events

-This wasn’t a pharmaceutical trial.
-This was real people with real sleep problems.
-And the results speak for themselves.
+This wasn’t some huge pharmaceutical trial.
+These were real people with real sleep problems.
+And honestly, the results speak for themselves.

 How I Tested These Supplements

 I didn’t just read labels and customer reviews.
-I sent every supplement to an independent laboratory for comprehensive testing.
+I sent every supplement to an independent laboratory for complete testing.

 Testing Protocol

-All samples were sent to Nelson Labs (Salt Lake City, UT), an ISO 17025 accredited facility that conducts testing for FDA-regulated products.
+All samples went to Nelson Labs (Salt Lake City, UT), an ISO 17025 accredited facility that conducts testing for FDA-regulated products.

 What We Tested: